Training and Education

 The department currently offers postgraduate CPD modules in Diabetes in Primary Care and Cardiovascular Disease in Primary Care, which are run annually.
 A further postgraduate CPD module in Dementia in Primary Care will be launched in 2017.
-These modules are accredited by UCC and are specifically designed for the needs of a busy primary care clinician.
-The courses run over a 12 week period with online discussion and learning facillitated by a range of expert tutors, and is accompanied by two practical study days (which are accredited for CPD by the ICGP).
+These modules are fully accredited by UCC for 10 ECTs and are specifically designed for the needs of a busy primary care clinician.
+The courses run over a 12 week period with online discussion and learning facillitated by a range of expert tutors, and is accompanied by two practical study days (which are accredited for CPD points and study leave by the ICGP).

 Fact files and full details on how to register for each of the CPD modules offered by the Department are available on the UCC postgraduate CPD pages

 College Calandar/Book of Modules information about the Department of General Practice CPD modules: